ErikaVien/Cybersecurity-study-notes/README.md

 1.	**Confidentiality (机密性)**
 Make sure the data is kept safe and only the authorized person can access.
 2.	**Integrity （完整性）**
 The data is authentic and not tempered with.
+Ensure data not alter through hash.
 3.	**Availability （可用性）**
 Users or organizations can access the networks, servers, and applications at anytime and anywhere.
 Always to make sure to have backups.